 Additional guidelines for winter backpacking food & cooking:

-• Don’t pack fresh food in the winter or ready-made wet-pack meal pouches.
+- Don’t pack fresh food in the winter or ready-made wet-pack meal pouches.
 These all contain water (subject to freezing) and weigh a lot (you have enough to carry).
 The exception is foods rich in oils (such as avocados and olives) or plant-based oils (olive oil), which are needed for higher fat.
 The packets of vegetable oil are prone to freeze but will not be damaged if they do.
 You can easily make them viscous by warming them between the hands.
 Take instant dry grains (pasta, rice, oats), baked goods (bagels, bread, crackers, cookies), and backpacking meals (more expensive but lightweight, easy, quick, and saves on stove fuel).

-• Check the portion size.
+- Check the portion size.
 If you purchase dried meals from a new company, it is always a good idea to test the food before you hike.
 Make sure the portion size claimed will be enough for you to eat.
 Many backpacking food companies overestimate what constitutes a hiker’s appetite, particularly a thru-hiker.

-• Food packaging should be flat, flexible, and watertight.
+- Food packaging should be flat, flexible, and watertight.
 Repack your food items before your trip to minimize carrying any extra waste.
 Then combine all the meals by type or another system that works for you.
 We recommend combining “like” meals into separate bags (breakfast, lunch, snack, dinner, and dessert/hot drink)—Mark the bag to be recognizable.

-• Minimize utensil needs.
+- Minimize utensil needs.
 You only require a large cup (which acts as a bowl and mug; insulated is best) and a plastic spoon (metal isn’t recommended for winter).
 If you are in the snow, it might be a good idea to tie a string between the cup and the spoon.
 Spoons get lost when dropped in the snow.

-• Keep stove lighters warm & dry by stowing them in pockets.
+- Keep stove lighters warm & dry by stowing them in pockets.
 Keep a spare lighter in your first aid kit.
 Electric lighters are more reliable than flint lighters and are often refillable.

-• Winterize your cooking stove.
+- Winterize your cooking stove.
 Make sure your backpacking stove is equipped with a wind guard or windscreen.
 Use a reflector if necessary.
 Always boil and reconstitute dried foods in a lidded pot.
 See also cooking to conserve fuel.

-• Relax with dish duty.
+- Relax with dish duty.
 Improper cleaning during frigid temperatures has one advantage – no mold.
-We don’t recommend packing up dirty dishes, but you can slack off in cleaning.
+We don’t recommend packing up dirty dishes, but you can slack off when cleaning.
 Leaving bits of food residue is acceptable.
 If you are paranoid about germs, a quick rinse is sufficient.
 Soaping and scrubbing are unnecessary, especially if snow is on the ground.
 Snow makes for a good cleaning – use it to scrape off leftover food residue.
 Wear waterproof gloves (rubber, latex) when doing dishes to protect your hands.

 Related Posts: